TentaQL/tentaQL/README.md

 * download converted files by clicking on "Download Original Zip"
 * edit schema or resolvers and download edited files by clicking on "Download Edited Zip"
 * reset schema or resolvers to it's original state by clicking on "Reset Tab" or reset schema and resolvers by clicking on "Reset All"
-* copy chosen tab by clicking on "Copy Tab"
+* copy current tab view by clicking the "Copy" button

 <p align="center">
 <img src="https://github.com/TentaQL/tentaQL/blob/master/assets/demo3.png" align="center" height="400">